fholmqvist/remlisp/README.md

       (split-lines)
       (get 2))

-"A modern Lisp that compiles to JavaScript with first class interop."
+"A modern Lisp that compiles to JavaScript with first class interoperability."
 ```

 ## Installation